-The foreign earned inclusion is granted because the US citizen does not live in the United States, therefore they are not using any of the services, the roads, the airports, national parks, etc. Even though there are millions of US citizens living abroad, they have no special representation in Congress.
+The foreign earned inclusion is granted because the US citizen does not live in the United States, therefore they are not using any of the services, the roads, the airports, national parks, etc.

 The income must be “earned” income versus “passive” income.
 Foreign “Earned” income includes salaries, wages, commissions, bonuses, self-employment income.
-In addition, the income must be “foreign” earned meaning that the services were performed in a foreign country.

-But income from rental properties or stock dividends will not qualify.
+But income from Social Security, rental properties or stock dividends will not qualify.
 It is possible to convert some passive income in to earned income by forming a management or consulting company to manage your passive investments.
 You can see other rules and restrictions at the IRS.GOV web site.

 If the income is paid by a US corporation, you will still owe Social Security and possibly self-employment taxes.
 So it is best to be paid by an offshore corporation.
 You could have your US company hire your offshore company to do the work, then your offshore company pays you.
 Or, if you are self-employed, it is best to be paid by your own offshore entity.